davidpinhas/freedom55/README.md

 age-keygen -o ~/.sops/key.txt
 ```

-The `key_path` parameter requires the full path of the key file location, for example `/Users/$USER/.sops/key.txt`.
+The `key_file` parameter requires the full path of the key file location, for example `/Users/$USER/.sops/key.txt`.

 #### Encrypt File
 Encrypt a file using SOPS with the following command, by providing the `-i`/`--input_file` and `-o`/`--output_file` files: